AUC-Mobile-Apps/firebase-tutorial/README.md

-# Using Firebase for Android Authentication with Node.js
+# Using Firebase for Android Authentication & Notifications with Node.js
 Firebase is a platform for mobile and web applications.
 It provides everything from databases and authentication to high level function like analytics and machine learning.

 There are two elements to any Firebase application: the **admin sdk** element to be integrated with the frontend, and the **client sdk** to be integrated with the backend.

-This tutorial will cover basic email authentication with Firebase.
+This tutorial will cover basic email authentication and notifications with Firebase.

 This tutorial assumes you've already acquainted yourself with the tutorial at https://github.com/donn/mobile-apps-nodejs-skeleton.

 Note that you're not intended to clone this tutorial and use it as a base, rather, you're supposed to incorporate elements of this tutorial into your own projects.

 # Getting Started

 Visit https://console.firebase.google.com.

 Create a new project.
 Not a demo, just a plain new project.
 Call it whatever you want.